sb8244/passwordless-hapi/README.md

 # passwordless-hapi

-passwordless-hapi is a very thin adapter over top of the passwordless express middlware.
+passwordless-hapi is a very thin adapter over top of the passwordless express middleware.
 It tries to use the base passwordless code and only change the way it interacts with requests, replies, and session.
 Because of the difference in middleware between Express and Hapi, some functionality feels slightly more awkward.